p-hlp/distributed-source-separation/backend/api-gateway/README.md

 6. `yarn dev`

 Generally its good practise to use `npx prisma db pull` and `npx prisma generate` when you suspect the schema of the db has changed in a previous commit.

+With `npx prisma studio` you can easily start a small application that provides a UI for looking at your postgresql db.